Zamiell/isaac-faq/README.md

 ## How do I do X?

-The best way to figure out how to do something is to simply download a mod that does a similar thing to what you want and study the code.
+The fastest way to figure out how to do something is to simply download a few mods that provide similar functionality to what you want to do, and then study the code.

 <br />